Aetna Insurance for Substance Abuse Treatment and Mental Health Rehabilitation

 The quickest way to find out what your plan covers is by visiting Navigator, an online program that lets you view the details of your policy, including coverage, claims, provider info, and more.
 Aetna also has a virtual assistant named Ann who is available to answer questions regarding the website and logging in.
 To see if your insurance policy is covered at Compassion Behavioral Health, call our admissions specialists at 844-660-0084.

 Treating Individuals with a Dual Diagnosis

-Compassion Behavioral Health specializes in treatment for those suffering from substance use and mental health disorders.
-All care is highly personalized and includes group therapy, individual therapy, cognitive behavioral therapy and family therapy.
+Compassion Behavioral Health specializes in the treatment of those suffering from substance use and mental health disorders.
+All care is highly personalized and includes group therapy, individual therapy, cognitive behavioral therapy, and family therapy.
 Individuals also learn essential coping skills and relapse prevention strategies before completing treatment.

 Unlike other treatment centers that have one track of treatment, Compassion Behavioral Health has two.
 Both tracks are for individuals with a dual diagnosis, but one focuses more on substance abuse while the other focuses more on mental illness.
 Even though mental health and addiction go hand in hand, we feel that it’s usually one aspect at the core of the problems.

 Aside from our two tracks of treatment, Compassion Behavioral Health also offers three levels of care.
 These include:

 - Partial hospitalization.
 Clients receive group, family, and individual counseling throughout the day and return to sober housing at night.
 Our Behavioral Health Technicians provide 24-hour care, and psychiatric and medical care are always available.
 This plan is typically more affordable than traditional inpatient rehab.